NTIA/p2108-python/README.md

 TODO-TEMPLATE: Update links in this section

+> [!NOTE]
+> The text below indicates this package is distributed on PyPi,
+> however it is not yet uploaded.
+A link will be provided here when available.

-This software is distributed on [PyPi](https://pypi.org/project/TODO-TEMPLATE) and is easily installable using the following command.
+This software is distributed on [PyPi](#) and is easily installable using the following command.

 ```cmd